top of page

 ⬇︎

-Comparison shrinks your victories by constantly moving the goalpost.
+Comparison shrinks your victories by constantly moving the goalpost toward the life of another person.

 #4